ravgotrasahil/ravgotrasahil-github.io/papers.md

 (2015) [A fast and flexible algorithm for the graph-fused lasso](http://arxiv.org/abs/1505.06475) (with W. Tansey).

-(2015) [The design and analysis of binary variable traits in common garden genetic experiments of highly fecund species to assess heritability](http://biorxiv.org/content/early/2015/04/17/018044) (with S Scarpino, SW Davies, T Pongwarin, and M Matz).

 (2015) [Tensor decomposition with generalized lasso penalties](http://arxiv.org/abs/1502.06930) (with O. Padilla).

 (2015) [Vertical-likelihood Monte Carlo](http://arxiv.org/abs/1409.3601) (with N. Polson).